wieslawsoltes/SpiroNet/README.md

 ## Introduction

 For libspiro introduction please see [libspiro project page](https://github.com/fontforge/libspiro).
+There is also GUI version using libspiro written in C#/WPF for Windows.

 ## Usage